The following computers are available for advance booking in the iBooking System.

 Check-in & Check-out

-Users are required to check out the PCs to end the session before they leave.
-Reminders will be popped up on the PC screen at the last 10, 5, 2 minutes before the current session expires to alert users to save their files.
+- Reminders will pop up on the PC screen at the last 10, 5 and 2 minutes before the current session expires to alert users to save their files.
 The current user will be checked out automatically and the PC will return to the login page for the next session once the current session expires.

-- Users should not connect the PCs with their own equipment without the prior consent of the Library staff.
+- Users should not connect the PCs with their own equipment without the prior consent of Library staff.